merlin-app/merlin-sessions-jsmodule/README.md

     - `options.api_key` (`string`) - The API key to connect with the db. (contact us at hello@getmerlin.xyz to get the API key)
     - `options.user_id` (`number`) - Used to identify the data with a specific user.
     - `options.wallet_address` (`string`) - Used to identify the data with a specific wallet address.
+    - `options.environment_type` `string`) - (Optional) You can use this to add whether the event is coming from development or production servers at your end

 ### `merlin.send(parameters)`
 Registers and sends an event.